-According to federal legislation you have a legal right to obtain your medical records, whether they are kept electronically or on paper.
-This legislation is a part of the Health Insurance Portability and Accounting Act (HIPAA) of 1996 as well as the Health Information Technology for Economic and Clinical Health Act (HITECH) Act of 2009.
+According to federal legislation, you have a legal right to obtain your medical records, whether they are kept electronically or on paper.
+This legislation is a part of the Health Insurance Portability and Accounting Act (HIPAA) of 1996 and the Health Information Technology for Economic and Clinical Health Act (HITECH) Act of 2009.

 Medical Records Retrieval Process

 If you speak with an attorney and decide that obtaining your medical records is necessary, there are many ways of doing it.
 One way to get them is to go to the facility or practice and ask for a copy of them.